creynolds8/Midterm-Project/README.md

 # WELCOME TO OUR MIDTERM PROJECT: BeeSecure

+BeeSecure is a password storage app that connects multiple users to a single organization.
+Each user connencted to an organization can access the same account information for easy information sharing and access throughout an organization.
+Users can access, create, and edit account information like the username and password for each account.

 ## Getting Started

 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`